caracal-pipeline/caracal/README.md

+** WARNING: this README.md is under development in preparation of an immininent release.
+Some descriptions are pointing towards the future and features are not yet implemented.
+We try to highlight those **

 The **Containerized Automated Radio Astronomy Calibration (CARACal)** pipeline is a Python-based script to reduce radiointerferometric data in the cm- to dm-wavelength range in an automatized fashion, reducing user-intervention to a minimum (ideally requiring only a configuration), and at the same time relying on state-of-the-arts data reduction software and  data reduciton techniques.
 It makes use of [Stimela](https://github.com/ratt-ru/Stimela), a platform-independent radio astronomy scripting environment, providing pre-fabricated containerized software packages.
 [Stimela](https://github.com/ratt-ru/Stimela) itself relies on [Kern](https://kernsuite.info/), a suite of [Ubuntu](https://ubuntu.com/) radio astronomy packages.
 - [Full documentation](#full-documentation)
 - [Download & Install](#download---install)